richmahn/en_tn/zec/02/intro.md

 This chapter is introduced in prose with imagery used in the rest of the chapter to portray Zechariah's third vision about measuring lines given by the Lord.

 Some translations prefer to set apart quotations.
-The ULB and many other English translations set the lines of 2:4-13, which are extended quotations, further to the right on the page than the rest of the text.
+The ULB and many other English translations set the lines of 2:4-13, which are extended quotations, farher to the right on the page than the rest of the text.

 #### Special concepts in this chapter ####